WWE News: AEW Star Says Big Cass Threatened To ‘Kill’ Him

 As quoted by Sportskeeda, Janela recently appeared on Being the Elite and recounted the details of the incident to Matt and Nick Jackson.
 According to the AEW star, Cass chased him around the locker room while shouting violent threats.

 Since the event, Cass has stated that he intends on getting professional help.
-The former WWE superstar’s personal issues have been well documented since he parted ways with the company, as he’s revealed that he’s struggled with mental health and addiction issues.
+The former WWE superstar’s personal issues have been well-documented since he parted ways with the company, as he’s revealed that he’s struggled with mental health and addiction issues.

-The incident involving with Janela unfortunately came about during an upward period for Cass.
+The incident involving Janela, unfortunately, came about during an upward period for Cass.
 As reported by Wrestling Inc., he was talking to WWE back in September and he appeared to be optimistic about returning to the company.

 There were also rumors of Cass and Enzo rejoining WWE prior to NXT‘s debut on the USA Network.
-The team are one of the most popular duos to ever emerge from the black and gold brand, and with a mainstream network now hosting the show, WWE has been keen to load the roster with more fan-favorites.
+The team is one of the most popular duos to ever emerge from the black-and-gold brand, and with a mainstream network now hosting the show, WWE has been keen to load the roster with more fan-favorites.

 Triple H quickly shot down those rumors, however, by revealing that WWE had no interest in bringing Amore back to the company.
 He even accused the former Cruiserweight Champion of starting the rumor, but he didn’t officially close the door on a return for Cass.